 However, on the flip side, because no unique IDs are taken, fingerprinting relies on statistical estimations and has a small margin of error.
 MobileAppTracking documentation provides great insight into all the main mobile advertising attribution methodologies, including device fingerprinting.

 An Invoke URL is a special type of URL that enables a mobile user to bypass unnecessary landing pages and instead be directed to a targeted page inside a mobile app (a concept known as deep linking).

 In the past, advertisers would run mobile advertising campaigns with a standard destination URL that directed all users to the mobile website of the advertised product or an app marketplace to download the app.
 However, to the portion of users that already had the corresponding app installed on their device, being directed to these unnecessary pages created a less-than-ideal user experience and decreased the probability of conversion.

 Invoke URLs are smart and know how to optimize the experience of each individual user.
 For example, if a user clicks an Invoke URL and already has the corresponding mobile app installed, they will be deep linked to a designated page inside the app.
 However, if a different user clicks the same link and does not have the mobile app installed, they will be directed to download the app before being forwarded to the deep linked screen inside the mobile app.

 By utilizing deep linking technology, advertisers are able to create a far superior user experience, boost engagement, and increase retention.
-See MobileAppTracking documentation for a more in depth look at how to create and implement custom Invoke URLs and to get the most out of deep linking strategies.

 Mobile Advertising For the Future